Is alimony taxable?

 "A payment is fixed as payable for the support of a child of the payer spouse if the divorce or separation instrument specifically designates some sum or portion (which sum or portion may fluctuate) as payable for the support of a child of the payer spouse.
 A payment will be treated as fixed ... if the payment is reduced (a) on the happening of a contingency relating to a child of the payer, or (b) at a time which can clearly be associated with such contingency. ...
 For this purpose, a contingency relates to a child of the payer if it depends on any event relating to that child, regardless of whether such event is certain or likely to occur.
 Events that relate to a child of the payer include the following: the child's attaining a specified age or income level, dying, marrying, leaving school, leaving the spouse's household, or gaining employment."

-Thus, under Federal income tax law, regardless of the label that is used, most child support payments are a tax neutral event, while most support payments provided to the other (former) spouse are deductible to the payer and included in the taxable income of the supported spouse.
+Thus, under Federal income tax law, regardless of the label that is used, most child support payments are a tax neutral event, while most support payments under divorce or separation agreements signed before 2019 provided to the other (former) spouse are deductible to the payer and included in the taxable income of the supported spouse.
+Starting 2019, the spouse paying the alimony cannot deduct the payments and the ex-spouse who receives the payments no longer has to pay taxes on them.